 ACT provides system-level pumped liquid cooling thermal solutions

 ACT designs and provides system-level cooling solutions.
-Cold plates used in conjunction with a pump, heat exchanger/sink, and liquid lines, comprise a typical pumped liquid cooling loop.
+Cold plates used in conjunction with a pump, heat exchanger, heat sink, and liquid lines, comprise a typical pumped liquid cooling loop.
 Pumped liquid cooling systems have been used in numerous applications including automotive engine cooling, avionics thermal control, and nuclear reactor cooling.
 In many cases, reservoirs and valves are used to control the fluid volume and flow rate.
 The pump circulates the fluid in the loop, which picks up the heat in the cold plate and dissipates the heat through the heat exchanger.

 Our team of thermal experts has been developing advanced liquid cooling technologies that are capable of addressing complex issues with conventional liquid cooling technologies.
 The goal of our efforts is to advance the liquid cooling technologies to being able to cool very high heat fluxes with minimal pressure drop penalty.
 In particular, ACT’s R&D efforts in this area have been on the following advanced technologies for a diverse range of applications, including cooling of power electronics and computer microprocessors.

 In addition to understanding traditional fluid/material compatibility, ACT has developed several coatings to increase corrosion resistance in certain materials.

 From design to manufacturing, component, or system level, ACT’s Thermal Experts provide custom solutions from a proven partner.
 If you’d like more information about our custom cold plate design and manufacturing, please contact The Thermal Management Experts at ACT today.